“This is insane, I mean you go to a university to learn how to make movies?”

 In response to your relationship with your agent or manager.

-– John Swetnam, writer/director
+– John Swetnam, Filmmaker

 “You don’t get in a car and randomly start driving.”

-In response to the three-act structure. – Alex Litvak, screenwriter
+In response to the three-act structure. – Alex Litvak, Screenwriter

 “You’re not reinventing the wheel—you’re putting a fresh tire on it.”

-– Alex Litvak, screenwriter
+– Alex Litvak, Screenwriter

 “We’re basically a lot like those VIP 'tasters' in what we do for a living.